Squidex/squidex-docs2/02-documentation/developer-guides/rule-formatting/script.md

 ### Resolve References

 You can use scripting to resolve assets.
-You have to pass over an array of assets IDs and a callback (that is invoked) with the resulting list of assets.
+You have to pass over an array of asset IDs and a callback (that is invoked) with the resulting list of assets.

 ```javascript
 Script(